Stories of Top Women Entrepreneurs in the Restaurant Industry

 Founder at Vitality Foods

 A woman who has turned her passion for healthy foods into a profitable business venture is Tara Gilad.
-She is the owner of Vitality Foods which sells superfoods which are healthy and nutritious.
+She is the owner of Vitality Foods, which sells superfoods which are healthy and nutritious.
+The idea was born after her 7-year-old daughter Ella was found to be allergic to certain nuts, seeds, and dairy products.

 In Sept 2018, it reported a record high sale of 3.5 million acai bowls.
 The superfood brand has also opened stores in multiple locations with the current number being 100.